gbl135789/Course-Registration-System/readme.md

-Author: Garrett Lu
+Garrett Lu
-Description:
+Data Structures
+Spring 2019

-This is a simple course registration system created with the Java language, while following the object oriented programming paradigm.
+Description: This is a simple course registration system created with the Java language, while following the object oriented programming paradigm.
 The graphical user interface was created with Swing.

 How to run:
 1. Import project folder into Eclipse or other IDE